bower/spec/README.md

 Type: `Boolean`

 If you set it to `true` it will refuse to publish it.
 This is a way to prevent accidental publication of private repositories.

-### location

-Type: `String`

-The endpoint where Bower can find your package.
-This is used during registration.